First Edition Prologue & Chapters 1-3

 “But what?”
 Alfred was alarmed by the panic on the man’s face.

-The monk nervously cleared his throat.
+The monk cleared his throat.
 “They call it ‘sword mouth’ because the dying men say they taste metal in their mouths, as if they were sucking on their swords.”
-He then crossed himself and whispered ominously, “I fear that demons are invading the men through their mouths and cutting their souls from their body.”
+He then crossed himself and whispered ominously, “I fear demons are invading the men through their mouths and cutting their souls from their body.”

 A pall of disquiet had settled upon Alfred, and he asked, “My lord, what did you think of the monk’s words?
 Is it possible that demons are attacking us?”